SecUSo/privacy-friendly-app-example/README.md

 ﻿# Privacy Friendly App Example

 This application contains the basic design of a Privacy Friendly App without any other functionality.
 It includes a Navigation Drawer, examples for buttons, a help page and the about page.
 It further shows an example of the main menu for a Privacy Friendly Game App.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This app belongs to the group of [Privacy Friendly Apps](https://secuso.org/pfa) developed by the [SECUSO](https://secuso.org/) Group at [Karlsruher Institute for Technology (KIT)](https://www.kit.edu).

 ## Motivation